MathisLec/IPCatalogue/README.md

 You can choose among 3 options:
 1. Rentrer une IP: add an IP in the catalog.
 The typo is for example: 192.168.0.1/24
 2. Filtrer les IP par masque: show you only IP that match with the mask you specified.
+3. Sauvegarder: save the current catalog in the save file.
+To use when the user filter the ip list.
-3. Quitter: Quit the application.
+4. Quitter: Quit the application.
 Please, use this option instead of Ctrl-C to keep your memory.

 You can just type the number of the option in the prompt and press enter.